ned-kelly/docker-multicontainer-libretime/README.md

 **Building against the Master Branch**:

-If you want to build against the most recent Libratime releases (rather than using the pre-built docker image), simply edit the main `docker-compose.yml` file and comment out the `image` directive (in the `libretime-core` definition) and uncomment the `build` line.
-This will not pull the latest build from the Docker hub, but rather build a local copy from the latest Libratime sources locally.
-Note that there's no guarantees against the stability of Libratime when using "bleeding edge" builds and you should test this before rolling out into production.
+If you want to build against the most recent Libretime releases (rather than using the pre-built docker image), simply edit the main `docker-compose.yml` file and comment out the `image` directive (in the `libretime-core` definition) and uncomment the `build` line.
+This will not pull the latest build from the Docker hub, but rather build a local copy from the latest Libretime sources locally.
+Note that there's no guarantees against the stability of Libretime when using "bleeding edge" builds and you should test this before rolling out into production.

 **NOTE**: